 What sort of project are you creating?
 Is it for web or print?
 Where will it be published?
 Different platforms have different setups and needs.
 What works on Pinterest wouldn’t work on Instagram for example.
 Make sure to know all the requirements you need and create for one specific use.

 This brings us directly to the format.
 Make sure you know the exact format you need to ensure good quality.
 Know the required image size and file format.

 Related post: How to choose the right file format

 Now it’s time to do some topic related research.
-If you’re going to write copy for your design, it’s time to look for keywords, quotes you want to add or related topics.
-This can help to orientate yourself and get some focus, as well as prepare your copy before your start creating.
+If you’re going to write a text for your design, it’s time to look for keywords, quotes you want to add or related topics.
+This can help to orientate yourself and get some focus, as well as prepare your copy before you start creating.

 If you need photos, fonts, or any other style elements for your project, that’s the time to assemble everything.
 Maybe you need to buy or download them or you need for your client to send them over.

 It’s always good to look for some inspiration before you really get going.
 If it’s looking for color inspiration or different styles that might work.
 Get your creative juices flowing before you start.
 If you’re feeling stuck, check out my post on finding inspiration over here.